3 Entropy

 In the above we have tacitly assumed that storage size, code length, and cost requirements are fixed and identical for all possible \(K\) states.
 This can be made more explicit by writing \[ S = -\log \left( \frac{1}{K} \right) \] where \(1/K\) is the equal probability of each of the \(K\) states.

-Specifically, generalising from the case of constant code length above, we employ the negative logarithm to map the probability of a state \(x\) to a corresponding cost and code length: \[ S(x, P) = -\log p(x) \] This is called logarithmic loss or logarithmic scoring rule1 — see also Note 3.1 and Note 3.2.
+Specifically, generalising from the case of constant code length above, we employ the negative logarithm to map the probability of a state \(x\) to a corresponding cost and code length: \[ S(x, P) = -\log p(x) \] This is called the log-loss or the logarithmic scoring rule1 — see also Note 3.1 and Note 3.2.

-The function \(S(x, P)\) is a scoring rule, a loss function that assesses a probabilistic forecast \(P\) given the observed outcome \(x\).
+The function \(S(x, P)\) is a scoring rule which is a type of loss function that assesses a probabilistic forecast \(P\) given the observed outcome \(x\).

-Proper scoring rules are widely used in statistics and machine learning because they permit identification of best-approximating models by risk minimisation.
+Proper scoring rules are widely used in statistics and machine learning because they permit identification of best-approximating models by risk minimisation (Dawid and Musio 2014).

-The theory of proper scoring rules is closely related to that of Bregman divergences.
+The theory of proper scoring rules (established in statistics) is closely related to that of Bregman divergences (established in optimisation).

-• local with the score depending only on the value of the pdmf at \(x\).
+- local with the score depending only on the value of the pdmf at \(x\) and not any other features of \(P\).

 Example 3.1 Surprise: